CT-Data-Haven/ctdoh/notebooks/hh_desiring_housing.md

 ### Race breakdowns

 Considering race/ethnicity of head of household.
-Statewide, more than half of all households headed by a Black or Latino person are poor or low income, compared to about a third of households headed by a white person.
+Statewide, a quarter of all households headed by a Black or Latino person are very low income, earning less than 30% of the county household median income, compared to just over a tenth of households headed by a white person.
 Some variation exists by county.
+In the three largest counties, half of white households are high income.

 ![](hh_desiring_housing_files/figure-gfm/unnamed-chunk-5-1.png)<!-- -->